504 N. Kansas Street, Redlands CA 92373

 Can I have my animal spayed or neutered at your shelter?

-We do not have a surgical ward at the shelter so we cannot offer surgeries.
-We do have a spay and neuter program in which all dogs and cats two months or older at time of adoption are sent out to area veterinarians to be spayed or neutered.
+We do not have an onsite veterinarian so we cannot offer surgeries.
+We do spay and neuter all dogs and cats two months or older at time of adoption.
+They are transported to our contracted veterinarian to be spayed or neutered.

 Can you vaccinate my dog or cat?

 We do not offer vaccinations to the public.
-You may obtain your pet’s vaccinations from any vet.
-We do vaccinate all animals impounded at the shelter for their protection.
+Although we do vaccinate all animals impounded at our shelter for their protection.

 Do you board animals?

-We are not a boarding facility.
-We can direct you to professional boarding facilities in the area.
+We are not a boarding facility but we can certainly help in directing you to many professional boarding facilities in the area.

-I need to give up my pet but I don't want to release it to you, can you help?
+I need to give up my pet.
+Can you help?

-We can offer alternative resources to you.
-We have a network of rescue groups that may be able to assist you in finding your animal a new home.
+Our staff takes pride in being able to offer alternative resources to your pet and you.
+We have a network of rescue groups that may be able to assist you in finding your animal a new loving home.

 What can I do about barking dogs?

 The City has an ordinance pertaining to noisy animals.
 There is a procedure in place to assist you in resolving your complaint.
-Call animal control for assistance 798-7644.
+Call Animal Control for assistance at (909) 798-7644.

 What can I do about feral or stray cats in my neighborhood?